How do you firestop the head of wall? Tested Detail Queries

 For this type of requirement, a composite intumescent and compressible foam as a preformed strip for linear gap seals may be used in conjunction with the penetration seal.

 Though we have mentioned some applications above, it is important to check the relevant manufacturer’s tested scope of application and utilise any guidance offered when reaching the installation stage.
-The correct products, installed correctly, save lives, and protect property!
+The correct products, installed correctly, can save lives and protect property!

 Learn more about QuelStop Acrylic Sealant, QuelStop Fire Batt, QI Intufoam, and Mineral Wool Shuttering Slab.